Rwanda Commemorates 30 Years Since Genocide - UrduPoint

 Rwanda Commemorates 30 Years Since Genocide

-Kigali, (APP - UrduPoint / Pakistan Point News - 7th Apr, 2024) Rwanda's President Paul Kagame on Sunday said the international community "failed" his country during the 1994 genocide, as he paid tribute to victims 30 years after Hutu extremists tore apart the nation.
+Kigali, (APP - UrduPoint / Pakistan Point News - 7th Apr, 2024) Rwanda's President Paul Kagame on Sunday said the international community had "failed" his country during the 1994 genocide, as he paid tribute to the 800,000 victims when Hutu extremists tore apart the nation 30 years ago.

 "Rwanda was completely humbled by the magnitude of our loss.
-And the lessons we learned are engraved in blood," Kagame said in Kigali during a solemn ceremony to commemorate a 100-day massacre that claimed the lives of 800,000 people, largely Tutsis but also moderate Hutus.
+And the lessons we learned are engraved in blood," Kagame said during a solemn ceremony in Kigali to commemorate the 100-day massacre of Tutsis and moderate Hutus.

-"It was the international community which failed all of us, whether from contempt or cowardice," he said, addressing an audience that included several African heads of state and former US president Bill Clinton, who had called the genocide the biggest failure of his administration.
+"It was the international community which failed all of us, whether from contempt or cowardice," he told an audience that included African heads of state and former US president Bill Clinton, who had called the genocide the biggest failure of his administration.

 In keeping with tradition, the ceremonies on April 7 -- the day Hutu militias unleashed the carnage in 1994 -- began with Kagame placing wreathes on mass graves and lighting a remembrance flame at the Kigali Genocide Memorial, where more than 250,000 victims are believed to be buried.